-We consent to the use in this Amendment No. 2 to Registration Statement on Form F-1 No. 333-228896 of our report dated July 30, 2018 (September 14, 2018 as to retrospective adoption of revenue standards under ASC 606 described in Note 2(o), November 30, 2018 as to the convenience translation described in Note 2(h), December 19, 2018 as to the effect of stock split described in Note 9, and February 22, 2019 as to the accounting policy revision described in Note 2(o)) relating to the consolidated financial statements of Jiayin Group, Inc., its subsidiaries and variable interest entities (which report expresses an unqualified opinion and includes explanatory paragraphs referring to the translation of Renminbi amounts to United States dollar amounts and retrospective adoption of revenue standards under ASC 606), appearing in the Prospectus, which is part of this Registration Statement.
+We consent to the use in this Amendment No. 6 to Registration Statement on Form F-1 No. 333-228896 of our report dated March 26, 2019 relating to the consolidated financial statements of Jiayin Group, Inc., its subsidiaries and variable interest entities (which report expresses an unqualified opinion and includes explanatory paragraphs referring to the translation of Renminbi amounts to United States dollar amounts), appearing in the Prospectus, which is part of this Registration Statement.